buildthenmarket/Health-and-Fitness/Hygiene/Laundry.md

+# Laundry

+## Problem: Washing Machine has some water in the drum

+- happens when the load is overfilled.
+- need to leave 1-2 inch gap from the top, this is MAXIMUM capacity

+### Solution: run the rinse / spin cycle in order to run the drain

-# average lifespan of clothing
+## average lifespan of clothing

 ![laundry science](static/Laundering%20Clothes.png)